Table of contents

 So does buying off the plan ever make good investment sense?

-While a few investors have made money buying off the plan, the road is littered with much more who have regretted their purchase.
+While a few investors have made money buying off the plan, the road is littered with many more who have regretted their purchase.

 Frequently they’ve found the value of their property on completion is considerably less than they paid.